TuDo1403/Cafeteria-Management-Software/README.md

 2. Creating object class.
 3. Discussing and releasing the final UI/UX version.
 4. Shape Main building features.
-5. Testing the main fatures meticulously.
+5. Testing the main features meticulously.
 6. Developing the details features.
-7. Testing the detais features.
+7. Testing the details features.
 8. Collecting information about the software comments.
 9. Reviewing.

 #### III.The Third Stage
-1.Discussing and Considering to add features.
+1. Discussing and Considering to add features.
-2.Add features.
+2. Add features.
-3.Testing new feature.
+3. Testing a new features.
 4.Finishing.

 > ## Contributions